Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 The Fund is reserving all rights and taking appropriate steps to protect its and shareholders’ interests with respect to potential claims the Fund may have while the nature, extent, and consequences of the conduct at issue are being determined.

-3.2 (Revised 3/8/22) Why hasn’t the Fund sued anyone yet for the conduct that led to all this?
+3.2 (Updated 6/27/24) Has the Fund sued anyone for the conduct that led to all this?

-The Board created the Special Litigation Committee (the “SLC”) specifically for the purpose of investigating and pursuing potential claims on behalf of the Fund.
-The Fund anticipates that the SLC will investigate the facts, evaluate the potential claims, and consider the most effective way to assert those claims, including whether the Fund should initiate litigation or other dispute resolution mechanisms.
 Prior to the creation of the SLC, the Board had sought tolling agreements with persons and entities against which the Fund may have claims.
-These agreements generally toll the running of any statutes of limitations for a period of time and preserve the Fund’s (and the SLC’s) ability to assert claims in the future.
+These agreements generally tolled the running of any statutes of limitations for a period of time and preserved the Fund’s (and the SLC’s) ability to assert claims in the future.
 The Board timely sought and obtained extensions of any tolling agreements that were due to expire so that the Fund, and the SLC in particular, would have sufficient time to investigate and pursue potential claims.
-No tolling agreements ever expired.
+No such tolling agreements expired, and the SLC after its creation secured extensions of such tolling agreements to the extent necessary to preserve such claims while the SLC’s investigation was ongoing.

 Expand All